tjo-space/tjo-cloud-infrastructure/README.md

 ```

 ### 2. Configure Hosts.
-Every Proxmox node needs to have configured `/etc/hosts` with entryies for all servers.
+Every Proxmox node needs to have configured `/etc/hosts` with entries for all servers.

 #### Servers